-Describe the project purpose: The proposed project is grounded in two fundamental needs.
+Project Purpose: Lake Michigan College is applying for Capital Outlay funding to renovate and upgrade the Napier Avenue Campus Academic building.
+This project is identified as our #1 FY'19 Capital Outlay Request.
+The proposed project is grounded in two fundamental needs.
 The first priority for Lake Michigan College is to advance its teaching, learning and student success.
 LMC classroom and support space design currently is traditional in nature and does not support flexible, interactive and collaborative learning.
 Additionally, the heating and cooling infrastructure is 45+ years old and while well maintained, has reached the end of its operational life.
 Replacement will address infrastructure issues and achieve nearly \$320,000 in energy savings annually.
-This project is unique in that it marries infrastructure improvement with the ability to provide detailed energy savings data to the classrooms for instructors' use in curriculum development and delivery.

-Describe the scope of the project: Lake Michigan College proposes modernizing its teaching spaces in its 45+ year old classroom facility along with several areas for student success support and learning including revitalizing space for learning resources, instruction, and expansion of student achievement services.
+Scope of Project: Lake Michigan College proposes modernizing its teaching spaces in its 50+ year old classroom facility along with several areas for student success support and learning including revitalizing space for learning resources, instruction, and expansion of student achievement services.
 This project will complement a recent \$7.3M College funded renovation of its science laboratories in support of our Science, Technology, Engineering and Math (STEM) initiative.
 In the classrooms, lecture halls, and student success spaces the College proposes using advanced technologies including, but not limited to, flexible learning spaces, acoustics, ventilation and air quality, and digital technologies to bring multiple forms of media into the learning environment.
-Energy upgrades of mechanical infrastructure and support systems will include heating, cooling, air distribution and building control systems with new sustainable energy-efficient systems.
+Energy upgrades of mechanical infrastructure and support systems will include heating, cooling, air distribution and building control systems with new sustainable energy-efficient systems, along with upgraded lighting.